 You can’t expect a distillery run by a brewer to use just any old wash, and to that end, all Westward Whiskey is made from 100% Northwest two-row pale malted barley and ale yeast.
 In the early days, before the new distillery was built, washes were brewed in collaboration with a number of iconic Portland breweries, such as Breakside, Alameda, and Rogue, but since November 2015 every single wash used has been brewed inhouse, with a true craft beer philosophy, fermentation taking place over a long time at a low temperature.
 The result, a spicy wash with bright and fruity notes.

 Because the distillery is situated between a river, a highway, and a railway line, it’s not considered the ideal location for maturing whiskey.
 The temperature and pressure swings considered far too much.
 Rather, the barrels are matured in a 28,000 square foot, barometrically monitored rackhouse facility in nearby Clackamas County, Oregon, just out of town.
 The barrels still experience Oregon’s seasons, but it provides a far more stable environment for maturation.
 Well, it’s usually stable… the area is prone to earthquakes, so to keep the precious contents safe the barrels are palletised, standing upright, four to a pallet and never more than four high.
 Perhaps not the most efficient use of the warehouse space, but at least nothing has too far to fall if ever there is a quake.

 Westward’s whiskies have caught the attention of judges around the world, having picked up a Double Gold medal at the San Francisco World Spirits Competition, a 93-point/excellent rating at the Ultimate Spirits Challenge, a 94-point rating from Wine Enthusiast, as well as topping the list of the Wall Street Journal’s Singular Single Malts Born in the USA.
-Way to go!
+Way to go, Westward!